Virtuoso Lydia Kavina leads a Theremin ensemble in a diverse programme celebrating the one hundredth anniversary of the invention of the Theremin.

 OB-scene will be at RE:SOUND – 8th International Conference on the Histories of Media Art, Science and Technology 2019

-I'm very pleased that I was invited to contribute my expertise to The International Encyclopedia of Gender, Media, and Communication.
+I'm very pleased that I was invited to contribute to The International Encyclopedia of Gender, Media, and Communication.
 This will be an important scholarly publication consituting the latest project in the ICA series of Sub-Disciplinary Encyclopaedias of Communication.

 And YES, sometimes we write without the REF in mind, because actually writing is fun and can be done for the pleasure of doing it.
 No shame.